mikro-orm/mikro-orm/docs/docs/cascading.md

 You can control this behaviour via `cascade` attribute of `@ManyToOne`, `@ManyToMany`, `@OneToMany` and `@OneToOne` fields.

-> New entities without primary key will be always persisted, regardless of `cascade` value.
+> New entities without a primary key will always be persisted, regardless of `cascade` value.

 ```ts
 // cascade persist is default value